YSPlop/c-budget-tracker/README.md

 ## Description
 This is a simple console-based application to track personal income and expenses.
 The app allows users to add transactions, categorize them, and display a summary of their financial status.

+Project was originally hosted in gitlab and now moved to github for showcasing purposes.

 ## Features
 - Add income and expense transactions
 - Categorize each transaction (e.g., Rent, Groceries, etc.)